 Description of the exhibition

-With the new collection presentation, MoMu is offering a permanent place for every visitor that is dynamic, surprising and inspiring.
+With the collection presentation, MoMu is offering a permanent place for every visitor that is dynamic, surprising and inspiring.
 Due to a lack of exhibition space in the past, the museum's extensive collection had limited exposure.
 Today, the renovated museum can give the history of Belgian and international fashion a permanent place.
 The MoMu Collection is continuously enriched as the gaps within the historical collection are filled and creations by young designers are added.
 Both keep the collection presentation a dynamic and surprising space.

 Ceci n'est pas la mode belge